An international farming community

 Through the exchange of elite Group Limagrain germplasm across six continents, Limagrain Cereal Seeds gives U.S. farmers access to the best genetics in the world.
 Through cutting-edge speed breeding methodologies, we bring new, improved varieties to market in a fraction of the time possible just a decade ago.

-Tami recently joined the LCS team and oversees the accounting, finance, legal and human resources duties for the organization.
+Tami manages the accounting, finance, legal and human resources duties for the organization.
 She has a bachelor’s degree in business administration with an emphasis in accounting and finance from the University of Nebraska at Kearney.
 She also holds an active CPA license.

 Jay is the winter and spring wheat breeder for the Pacific Northwest.
 He earned his doctorate in Plant Science from Montana State University, where he also worked as a post-doctoral researcher on the Spring Barley Breeding Project.
 Jay’s experience has focused on plant genetics, genomic selection, field breeding, and wheat and barley quality.

 Marla breeds hard winter wheat for the Central and Southern Great Plains.
-She earned her doctorate from Kansas State in 2006 and welcomed the chance to return to the Great Plains in 2010 to join our team.
+She earned her doctorate from Kansas State, and joined our team in 2010.
 Marla’s research career has focused on wheat improvement, genetic resistance to insects and pathogens, and producing accurate genotypic data.